kaiyao/battleships-dapp/avoiding_common_attacks.md

 Timestamp vulnerabilites are avoided by having a sufficent margin for time-based operations.
 Currently it is set to 24 hours.
 As such, the game is not dependent on the exact time and will not have issues even if the time is off by a few minutes.

 ## Contract Administration Risk
-Contract administration risk is reduced by making the only action that the owner can do is to decide the game is a draw and refund the participants.
-While currently the game uses only one admin (the owner), the risk is low as a result.
+Contract administration risk is reduced by giving the owner limited administrative actions.
+The actions are that:
+1. The owner can decide the game is a draw and refund the participants
+2. The owner can kill the contract and take the funds stored in the contract (the bet amounts).

+Currently, the game uses only one admin (the owner).
+Action (1) is of low risk as there is little incentive to do so - the owner and players do not really benefit from it.
+Action (2) could pose a greater risk should the owner want to take player's bets.

 ## Cross Chain Replay
 Cross chain replay can be an issue.
 If the chain forks halfway in one game and the subsequently the game is finished, the one who lost can theoretically replay the moves on the new chain but change his/her moves so that on the new chain, he/she wins.